Convenience Centers are trash and recycling drop-off stations open to all Wake County residents.

 - Yard waste

 - Household hazardous waste – Such as pesticides/herbicides, chemicals and poisons – accepted at both Household Hazardous Waste Facilities.

 - Infectious waste/untreated, regulated medical waste – Cannot, by law, be disposed in Sanitary Landfills.

 - Radioactive waste – Cannot, by law, be disposed in Sanitary Landfills.
-Consult the product's manufacturer for proper disposal suggestions or contact the North Carolina Division of Radiation Protection at 919-571-4141.
+Consult the product's manufacturer for proper disposal suggestions or contact the North Carolina Radiation Protection Section at 919-814-2250.
 Smoke detectors, which have a small amount of radioactive material, should be returned to the manufacturer for proper disposal.
 (Check inside the detector for company name and address.)

 - Liquid waste – Companies capable of properly disposing of this waste can be found in the online or in the phone book under "Hazardous Materials and Waste Contractors."
 If the product is not hazardous, please refer to the manufacturer's directions for proper disposal suggestions.

 - Used motor oil – Accepted at no charge for recycling at either Multi-Material Drop-Off Facility.

 - Sewage plant sludge – This is not accepted for disposal.
-Contact the Permits and Engineering Unit, Water Quality Section, State Division of Environmental Management at 919-733-5083.
+Contact the Permits and Engineering Unit, Water Quality Section, NC Division of Environmental Quality at 919-733-5083.

 - Drums – Drums that have been punctured so as to contain no free liquid are accepted for disposal at the Convenience Centers, Landfill or Transfer Station.
 Burn barrels containing debris are not accepted.

 - Tanks – Refer to the manufacturer of fuel or gas tanks for proper disposal suggestions.
 Propane tanks are accepted at the Household Hazardous Waste Facilities.